-FoxDog Farm is a family owned farm which grew and sold vegetables, herbs, and flowers until 2017 in the organic tradition.
-We now sell Nigerian Dwarf Goats.
-If you live near Kingston WA you might see us working as you drive by (we are on Miller Bay Rd, about 1/4 mi. south of Kountry Korner).
+FoxDog Farm is a family owned farm which, until we retired in 2018, grew and sold vegetables, herbs, and flowers using organic methods.
+We still grow those vegetables, but in much smaller amounts for our personal use.
+We also have Nigerian Dwarf goats, and chickens.
+If you live near Kingston WA you might see us working as you drive by (we are on Miller Bay Rd, about 1/2 mi. south of Kountry Korner).

 Our herd is officially called the 'FoxDog Stampede'.
 We started with goats back in 2003, obtaining 5 young goats as brush eaters.
 We soon realized that our goats made excellent milkers and switched over to milk production.
-We now have a steady herd of approx. 25 goats, with more arriving during the kidding season.
-If you are interested in purchasing a great little milk goat, or a good pet, companion or brush eater, check out our goat webpages and get in touch with us.
+We now have a steady herd of approx. 20 goats.
+When we were breeding them, more would arrive in kidding season, of course.
+We do not breed goats anymore; accidents happen sometime though!
+If you are interested in goats, check out our goat webpages.

 First, we'd probably better define what we mean by 'this'.
 We mean doing agriculture the hard way, even harder than most.
 We mean doing most of it by hand, with amendments we make or obtain ourselves.
 We mean keeping the farm deliberately small.
 We mean studying past agricultural techniques and learning what we can from them.
 So yea, why do we do that?